 - Stay in the present.
 Try to be aware of what is happening in the present moment and focus your attention on what you are doing in any given moment.
 When your thoughts turn to the past and the future, gently try to bring them back to the here and now.

 - Learn how to relax.
 Try some visualization exercises, such as picturing yourself in a relaxed or happy setting like the beach.
 Go for a walk.
 Listen to music.
 Read a book.
+Or check out the Military Meditation Coach Podcast, which the Defense Health Agency recommends for relaxation exercises and tips.

 - Get organized.
 Too much clutter can add to feeling things are out of control.
 Do your best to get rid of it.
 File old paperwork.
 Clean out your closet.
 Donate your excess belongings to a second-hand clothing store.